EisenhornE/Breakout/README.md

 ## Installation

-No Need to install.
+No Need to install it.
 Head to this link to play the game: https://simmer.io/@eisenhorn/breakout I first thought of learning how to create executable files but I'd rather move on now and sending ZIP files to others might make me look suspicious

 ## Usage